uragirii/The-Website/README.md

 This is my Personal Porfolio-Website to showcase my talent in CSS, React and Web Development along with my other projects.

 Right now almost all of the functions are working good.
-Site is not optimized for mobile users.
-My next focus is to make a mobile friendly site.
+Site is now optimized for mobile users!
+My next focus is to make load times faster and add animations.

 Visit Website Here : [apoorv.web.app](http://apoorv.web.app/)

-(_Please use Desktop to visit as I have not designed to Mobile use yet_)

 ## The Details